Chaste/dependency-modules/README.md

 | `module switch <module/ver0> <module/ver1>` |  Unload `module/ver0` and load `module/ver1`.                     |
 |                                             |                                                                   |
 | `module show <module>`                      |  Show the environment settings for a module.                      |

-See the [environment modules documentation](https://modules.readthedocs.io/en/latest/module.html) for more commands and options.